5 Easy Ways Every Leader Can Inspire Change - People Development Magazine

-Experiencing frustration
+Experiencing Frustration

 It’s a constant tug-of-war between employer and employee.
 The employee feels frustrated that the workplace doesn’t change, and the employer feels frustrated that the employees don’t change.
 Everyone waits for someone or something else to change, resulting in no change at all.